splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 .. meta::
     :description: Get started with zero-code instrumentation for back-end applications and language runtimes in a Kubernetes environment.

-When using zero-code instrumentation, the Splunk Distribution of OpenTelemetry Collector automatically detects back-end applications running in your Kubernetes environment.
+The Splunk Distribution of the OpenTelemetry Collector uses automatic discovery with zero-code instrumentation to automatically detect back-end applications running in your Kubernetes environment.
 By deploying the Collector with zero-code instrumentation, you can instrument applications and send data to Splunk Observability Cloud without editing your application's code or configuring files.

 Zero-code instrumentation for Kubernetes can detect and configure the following applications and language runtimes: